Re-evaluation counseling: Organization

 The organization's official title is "The International Re-evaluation Counseling Communities".
 It is resourced by Re-evaluation Counseling Community Resources, Inc., with headquarters in Shoreline, Washington, USA.
 Its president is Tim Jackins and its vice president is Sarah Elizabeth Jackins.
 The corporation owns trademark in the terms "Re-evaluation Counseling", "RC" and "United to End Racism".
 It also controls the Re-evaluation Foundation, a non-profit 501(c) organization, and Rational Island Publishers.

 Within RC, Tim Jackins is called the "International Reference Person".
 He is a former community college mathematics teacher from Palo Alto, California, and a graduate of Yale and Stanford.
 He has been a co-counselor, leader and teacher of RC for most of his life.
 The International Reference Person appoints senior leaders ("reference persons") in consultation with local groups.
 Local groups choose local leaders.
 Reference persons are consulted about who can attend events, teach RC, and lead groups.
-No reference person is paid.
+According to RC itself, no reference person is paid.

-RC runs classes in co-counseling and local groups are set up by people experienced in the ideas and methods of RC who have been approved by the leaders.
-New members are invited to join "fundamentals" classes by existing members.
-They are expected to be well-functioning and emotionally healthy so that they can be effective counselors as well as being able to benefit from counseling.
-Fees are fixed at a low hourly rate per person, and there are scholarships for people on low incomes.
-Twenty-five per cent of fees are sent to the central body in Shoreline.
-Participants are asked not to use caffeine or alcohol and to abstain from mind-altering drugs so as to be attentive and to have access to their feelings.
-People who counsel together are requested and expected to refrain from socializing with one another.

-Classes and local communities are organized into regions and loose, country-wide affiliations, although RC does not organize on national lines.

-RC is committed to offering RC practices and insights "as widely as possible in the general population".
-RC does not seek publicity Local publicity has to be approved by the regional leader and national and international publicity by the leader of RC.
-RC does not list local contact information on its website.